ge1789/common-library/novel-encoding-instructions.md

 Useful notes:

 - In Python 3 you can get the Unicode code point for a non-ASCII character with ``ord``, e.g., ``ord('’')`` returns 8217 which is the code for right single quotation mark (used for possessives).

+## Frequently Asked Questions

+- How should I enter an ellipsis "..."?

+Enter an ellipsis using a sequence of ordinary periods.
+Do not use a Unicode ellipsis ("…").